kint-php/kint/writing-plugins.md

 As a result, when you try to read directly from an input variable that also happens to be an array, you'll end up with extra data.
 The way to fix this is to call `$this->parser->getCleanArray()` on the variable, which will shallow copy the array and remove the recursion marker for you.

-Note that the first rule on this page still applies to the array's contents.
+Note that the first rule on this page still applies to the output array's contents: Don't alter the data, it might be there by reference.

+Also, don't pass the output array back into the parser, it will result in an extra recursion.

 ### Halting the parse